casperUoS/DiscogScraperDesktop/README.md

 To download the Mac version of the app, click <a id="raw-url" href="https://raw.githubusercontent.com/casperUoS/DiscogScraperDesktop/master/discogScraperDesktop.zip">here</a>.

-Windows version should be out by the 12/08.

 ## User guide

 To create a csv document: